dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/interface/drawinglayer.md

 ## hasDrawingItem

-Check if a `DrawingItem` belongs to the layer.
+Checks out if a `DrawingItem` belongs to the layer.

 ```typescript
 hasDrawingItem(drawingItem: DrawingItem): Boolean;